haskelladdict/sconcho/sconcho/doc/manual.rst

 Starting a new Project
 ~~~~~~~~~~~~~~~~~~~~~~

-After start-up, sconcho by default presents a pattern grid with 10 rows and
+At start-up, sconcho by default presents a pattern grid with 10 rows and
 10 columns.
-This initial grid size can be changed by
+This initial grid size can be easily changed by

   * starting a new project (**File -> New**) and specifying the intended size in the *New Pattern Grid* dialog.

-  * adding the desired number of rows and columns.
+  * adding/removing the desired number of rows and columns (see `Inserting and Deleting Columns and Rows`_).

 Adding Symbols to Pattern Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add symbols to the pattern grid by selecting grid cells via:
+You can create your chart by adding symbols to the pattern grid.
+This is done via selecting grid cells by:

 * Clicking on cells individually